BarbaraSikora/TaskManagementSystem/README.md

 * tasks can be postponed to a later date or removed
 * clearStorage removes all tasks from list
 * after clearStorage, only random tasks can be added again
-* for dummy tasks, reload page
+* for getting dummy tasks again, reload page

 ## Development server